LaboratoryOfNeurobiology/modeling-sustained-spontaneous-brainstem-oscillations/README.md

 Proceed back to step2 and repeat the step cycle until you have a final resolution of points fine enough.

 ###### Running surface following:
+Surface following follows the same step schema as the iteration steps; however, step1.bash and step5.bash are replaced with f_step1.bash and f_step5.bash respectively.
+Surface following will require many cycles through the steps; however, once the number of points being generated in each cycle is < 1000, you can rename the most recently saved iteration file to `next_step.pkl` and call `sbatch step_follow.bash`.
+This will automate the rest of the surface following so that the step files are not needed.
+This should only be done when it is more efficient to do so i.e. the number of new points is < 1000 as you can allocate a maximum of 1024 cores at once on the Discovery cluster.
+You'll want to allocate as many cores as you can without receiving the error that too many files are open.
+For me, this was ~350 cores.

 ###### Extracting the data from the cluster:
+Once the surface following has completed, the file with all of the saved data will be labeled `finalized_surface.pkl`.
+This can be extracted from the cluster with the following schema:
+`scp hartman.da@login.discovery.neu.edu:/scratch/hartman.da/network_simulations_3D/iterations/iteration_5/finalized_surface.pkl ~/Desktop`

+Once this file is saved locally, you are ready to plot.
 ###### Plotting the surface:
+Analyses with 3 or fewer dimensions can be plotted with matplotlib in up to four dimensions where the fourth dimension can be represented by a color gradient along the frequency values that are saved.